Six brainstorming workshops for outside-the-box thinking

 Crazy Eights workshop

-Use Crazy Eights to get ideas flowing - quickly.
+Use Idea Eights to get ideas flowing - quickly.
 By restricting how much time you spend crafting each idea, you encourage attendees to think on the fly and throw logic and reason (the enemies of creativity) to the wind.

 The result?
 A whole heap of ridiculous ideas, and one or two that just might triumph.